UFO (British TV series): Premise

-Cast
+Cast and characters

-UFO had a large ensemble cast; many of its members would come and go during the course of the series, with some actors—such as George Sewell and Gabrielle Drake—leaving midway through the series, during the production break necessitated by the change of studio facilities.
-It is established early on that SHADO personnel rotate between positions, so the occasional disappearance of characters—some of whom would later return in other positions—fits the concept of the series.
+UFO had a large ensemble cast; many of its members came and went during the course of the series, with some actors—such as George Sewell and Gabrielle Drake—leaving midway through the series, during the production break necessitated by the change of studio facilities.
+It is established early on that SHADO personnel rotate between positions, so the occasional disappearance of characters—some of whom later returned in other positions—fits the concept of the series.
 Also, owing to the scheduling of the series not reflecting the production order, some episodes featuring departed cast members were not broadcast until late in the series, which can give the impression that no major cast changes occurred.
 Only Ed Bishop appeared in every episode.